emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

 To measure the "work" done by road freight, a convenient measure is the weight multiplied by the distance of the trip.
 As an example, the unit of this "work" may be million tonne-kilometer.

 In Europe, many countries rely on road freight for transportation.
-To get a grasp of this idea, we measure the share of road freight among all the inland transportation modes using the percentage of tonne-kilometer transported by road freight.
+To get a grasp of this idea, we measure the share of road freight of inland transportation using the percentage of tonne-kilometer transported by road freight.
+Most EU countries has more than half of the freight transported by road freight.
+In some countries, such as Malta, road freight is the single most important mode of freight transportation.

 {{< figure src="../assets/what/eurostats_road_freight_share_in_modes.png" title="Road Freight Share in EU" caption="Using data from [eurostats](https://ec.europa.eu/eurostat/tgm/refreshTableAction.do?tab=table&plugin=1&pcode=t2020_rk320&language=en)">}}

-Throughout the years, the "work" done by road freight has been growing.
+For the top road freight countries, the "work" done by road freight has been growing in the world in recent years.
+China and India even had one order of magnitude growth in 20 years.

 {{< figure src="../assets/what/road_freight_volume_history.png" title="Road Freight Power by Year" caption="Using data from OECD (2020), Freight transport (indicator).
 This figure excludes rail freight.">}}

-The investment on road infrastructure each year has always been huge in many countries.
+Meanwhile, the investment on road infrastructure each year has always been huge in many countries.

 {{< figure src="../assets/what/road_freight_investiment_history.png" title="Road Freight Investment by Year" caption="Using data from ITF (2020), Transport infrastructure investment and maintenance, ITF Transport Statistics (database)">}}